IP in business transactions: United Arab Emirates overview

 A registered trade mark may also be voluntarily cancelled by the owner.
 However, where there is a recorded licence against that trade mark, the licensee must also provide written consent to the cancellation, unless they have already renounced the licence.

 Ownership of registered trade marks cannot be contested if the owner has continuously used the trade mark for five years from the date of registration, other than where the interested party can show the trade mark was illegitimately registered.
+The UAE is a member of Paris Convention, therefore the five year limitation period should not apply if the trade mark application was made in bad faith.

 For a trade mark registration to remain valid, renewal fees must be paid every ten years to avoid the mark being cancelled by the IPPD.
 It is possible to restore expired registrations, provided the application is filed within three months of the expiry date, and the renewal fees and late-filing fine is paid.